 As we mentioned above, communicating with your customers while they’re waiting on hold can improve your call abandon rates.

 Another way to stop people from hanging up is to make the experience itself more enjoyable.
 And not enjoyable, at least not quite so painful.
 Here are some ways to switch it up to decrease your abandoned call metrics.

+a.
 Increase the initial ring time

 Rather than sending callers directly, you could try increasing the ring time prior to patching calls into your IVR.
 It may sound counterintuitive but it’s a great way of using psychology to buy a few extra seconds.